KozlovKV/game-life/docs/_docs.md

    - environment for full row (`all X in range [0, 31]`) `Y` will be full rows `Y-1`, `Y` and `Y+1`
 2. **Environment sum** is a sum of cells' values from environment border
 3. **Significant environment** is an environment which has at least one cell with value `1` (**including border cells**)
+4. **Static generation** is a field setup and rules under which no changes are possible

 *[Back to table of contents](#table-of-contents)*